freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

 ### Getting Started

-1. If you are new to Git and Github, it is advisable you go through [GitHub For Beginners](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/) **before** moving to Step 2.
+1. If you are new to Git and Github, it is advisable that you go through [GitHub For Beginners](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/) **before** moving to Step 2.